Thursday, August 22, 2019

 Jesus answered, "You shall love the Lord, your God, with all your heart, with all your soul and with all your mind.
 This is the first and the most important of the commandments.
 But after this there is another one very similar to it: You shall love your neighbor as yourself.
 The whole Law and the Prophets are founded on these two commandments."

-How have we shown our love of God?
+How do we show our love of God?
 We declare our love in our prayers.
 We spend quality time with God in prayer, at Masses and religious services.
 We serve God through people and his Church.
 We show love and respect to God by showing love and respect to religious objects and places.

 Is there a better way to express or describe how to "love your neighbor as yourself?"